rise8-us/rise8-us/docs/practice-playbook.md

 ---

 ### Architecture
-We will use `SPIKES` in the issue tracking system to document descsions that impact structure, non-functional characteristics, dependencies, interfaces, or construction techniques.
-A Spike should be short andI caputures the specific context around the decsion.
-A Spike will have a Title, Status, Context, Descsion, and Consequences section.
+We will use `SPIKES` in the issue tracking system to document decisions that impact structure, non-functional characteristics, dependencies, interfaces, or construction techniques.
+A Spike should be short andI captures the specific context around the decision.
+A Spike will have a Title, Status, Context, Decision, and Consequences section.
 Title Spikes with a short Noun phrases such as "SPIKE: Caching with Redis".
-Status can be relected by the state of the issue in the issue tracking system.
-Context documents the technical and business forces at play, verbage should be value neutral.
-Decision documents the why and how we choost to respond to the forces.
-Finally consequences documents any risks involved with the descion.
+Status can be selected by the state of the issue in the issue tracking system.
+Context documents the technical and business forces at play, verbiage should be value neutral.
+Decision documents the why and how we choose to respond to the forces.
+Finally, consequences documents any risks involved with the decision.

 It is good to keep a record of reversed decisions, and why it was reversed.
-It is common for old failed descions to resurface with out historical knowledge in long running projects
+It is common for old failed decisions to resurface without historical knowledge in long-running projects

 ### Design Patterns and Best Practices
-We rely heavily on existing best practices and design patters both for their proven capabilities as well as providing a common and well known means of solving a problem.
+We rely heavily on existing best practices and design patters both for their proven capabilities and providing a common and well known means of solving a problem.
 Patterns and practices make for engineer to move between projects.
-However there mayb times we need to deviate such as, the new pattern leads to increased readbility, maintainability, scalability, and performance.
-Note a performance in and of itself is not typically engough to justify a deviation.
+However, there maybe times we need to deviate such as, the new pattern leads to increased readability, maintainability, scalability, and performance.
+Note a performance in and of itself is not typically enough to justify a deviation.

 [todo]: # "Add resources for existing design patterns"